garyblocks/garyblog/blogs/coding/3sum_closest.md

                     h -= 1
         return target + delta
 ```
 The idea is the same as 3Sum, sort the array first, then fix one number and search for the other two.
 Keep a delta to record the minimal difference from the target.
+Do a check every time to cover all differences.